zenorocha/wedocs/auth/index.md

 **Email and password**

 Authenticate users with their email addresses and passwords.
-Provides methods to create and manage users that use their email addresses and passwords to sign in, also handles sending password reset emails.
+Provides methods to create and manage users that use their email addresses and passwords to sign in, and sending password reset emails.

 **GitHub**